OCA/odoo-community.org/the-association/Bylaws.rst

 Each Project Steering Committee is responsible of the diligent management of one or more projects identified by the Board.
 These projects can include, but are not limited to, the creation or the maintenance of Open Source projects.

 Subject to the directives issued by the Board, the president of each Project Steering Committee shall be mainly responsible of the project(s) managed by such committee, and rules and processes shall be established for the daily management of the project(s) the committee is responsible of.
-To fullfil its responsabilities, the Project Steering Committee must abide the politics, the processes and the norms aproved by the Board .
+To fulfill its responsibilities, the Project Steering Committee must abide the politics, the processes and the norms approved by the Board.

 Article 21
 ----------